 Fall and Spring (2,2).
-Graded P (Pass) or F (Fail).
-Prerequisite: Permission of Graduate Di-rector.
+Graded Pass/Fail.
+Prerequisite: Permission of Graduate Director.

 Students will select a faculty advisor and committee in their area of specialization within computational operations research, prepare a research proposal abstract for approval by the department's director of graduate studies, undertake a research project, and write a paper describing their research.
 This course is normally taken after a student has completed 18 credit hours toward the M.S. degree with a specialization in computational operation research.
-Not open to students who receive credit for either CSci 700 or CSci 710.
+Not open to students who receive credit for either CSCI 700 or CSCI 710.